 The current Board of Trustees

-The Board of Trustees elected in the 2019 elections and their portfolios are:
+The Board of Trustees elected in the 2022 elections are:

 - Damien Harris (Principal)